 A “credit-builder loan” is a bank loan that is used specifically to build a credit history.
 It’s not like a normal loan though, so make sure you know all the details first.
 The bank typically puts the money you borrow into a locked account.
 Then you make regular payments on the money until the full amount borrowed is repaid.
 When you have completed all the payments, the money is released to you.
 Sometimes this can be done in stages, like 25% or 50% of the total amount being released when you hit those marks.

 If this sounds like a complicated way of just saving some money, you are correct.
 The bank is not really loaning you anything.
-It’s your own money that you just pooling into an account, in order to access a lump sum at the end.
+It’s your own money that you just pool into an account, in order to access a lump sum at the end.
 It’s generally a rotten deal for consumers.
-The one positive thing about credit builder loans are that they will actually do what they claim — establish and strengthen your credit.
+The one positive thing about credit builder loans is that they will actually do what they claim — establish and strengthen your credit.

 Your bank will report your regular payments to credit bureaus.
 As long as you don’t miss any payments, your credit score should improve.
 Credit unions and community banks tend to offer these types of loans more often than traditional banks.
 You need to also be aware of shady financial institutions who offer these kinds of loans, but with outrageous terms.
 If you’re trying to save up for a big purchase, there are many better options than this.
 However, if you’re desperate to build yourself a little bit of solid credit, a credit builder loan can help.